sohail78692/NeonFLow/README.md

 ## 💬 Support

 For issues, questions, or contributions:
-- Open an issue on GitHub
+- Open an issue on GitHub.
 - Contact: [sohail786akh@gmail.com]

 ## 🌟 Contributing